Zogoo/mystery_lunch/README.md

 - Manage employees (index, display, create, edit and delete) - _Done._
 - Departments: operations, sales, marketing, risk, management, finance, HR, development and data - _Done, whitelisted logic_
 - The employee deletion should only disable the employee for future mystery lunches - _Done.
 User will be suspended, not physically deleted from DB_
-- When an employee is created, he/she should join an existing mystery pair (3 people mystery lunch) - _Done. will add new user when user created_
+- When an employee is created, he/she should join an existing mystery pair (3 people mystery lunch) - _Done. will add new user into exsting pair when user created_
 - When an employee is deleted:
       - This employee had one mystery partner: the remaining employee should join another existing mystery pair (3 people mystery lunch) - _Done._
       - This employee had two mystery partners: nothing should be done - _Done._